Antalya, Turkey - Travel

 Menemen, Turkish Cuisine

-From humble street food to gourmet dining, Antalya’s culinary scene is a celebration of Mediterranean flavours.
+From humble street food to gourmet dining, Turkey’s culinary scene in Antalya is a celebration of Mediterranean flavours in traditional and modern restaurants.

 Turkish Cuisine